Kenneract/KiCAD-Multi-BOM-Plugin/README.md

 - Highlights potential errors (such as doubled distributor fields or inconsistent part numbers) during BoM generation
 - Details of BoM generation are also logged to a report `txt` file
 - Can perform a "sanity check" of values/footprints for some JLCPCB parts
+	- Can also suggest part replacements when Extended parts can be replaced with a Basic ones
 	- Requires the "JLCPCB_Part_Database.csv" file to be placed in plugin directory

 ## Installation

-This plugin has been verified to work with KiCAD 7.0.8 (Python 3.9.16) on Windows 10 (V1.0.6) and MacOS 13.4 (V1.0.3).
+This plugin has been verified to work with KiCAD 7.0.8 (Python 3.9.16) on Windows 10 (V1.0.7) and MacOS 13.4 (V1.0.3).
 It should theoretically work cross-platform with Python 3.7 and above.

 The plugin requires the [KiCAD Netlist Reader module](https://pypi.org/project/kicad-netlist-reader/).
 This should be installed with KiCAD, but if for some reason it isn't you can launch the "KiCAD Command Prompt" as administrator (located at `/KiCad/7.0/bin/kicad-cmd.bat` on Windows), then invoke `pip install kicad-netlist-reader` to install the module in your KiCAD environment.
-Alternatively you can manually download the file from the [KiCAD GitHub Repository](https://github.com/KiCad/kicad-source-mirror/blob/master/eeschema/python_scripts/kicad_netlist_reader.py) and place it alongside the plugin file.
+Alternatively, you can manually download the file from the [KiCAD GitHub Repository](https://github.com/KiCad/kicad-source-mirror/blob/master/eeschema/python_scripts/kicad_netlist_reader.py) and place it alongside the plugin file.

 ### Installation Steps